HSF/hsf.github.io/organization/_posts/2023/2023-05-25-coordination.md

 ### JENA Computing Meeting

-As mentioned above, there is a [joint ECFA/AaPEC/NuPEC meeting](https://agenda.infn.it/event/34738/) to discuss software and computing strategies for European science in Bologna, 12-14 June.
-JENA
+As mentioned above, there is a [joint ECFA/AaPEC/NuPEC (JENA) meeting](https://agenda.infn.it/event/34738/) to discuss software and computing strategies for European science in Bologna, 12-14 June.

 - This was an outcome of discussions with the funding agencies at the last JENA Symposium in Madrid
   - Registration now seems to be generally open